socketio/socket.io/README.md

   - `upgrades` possible transport upgrades (`Array` of `String`)
   - `pingTimeout` server configured ping timeout, used for the client to detect that the server is unresponsive (`Number`)
+  - `pingInterval` server configured ping interval, used for the client to detect that the server is unresponsive (`Number`)
 3. Server must respond to periodic `ping` packets sent by the client with `pong` packets.
 4. Client and server can exchange `message` packets at will.